intagaming/video-scripts/token-storage.md

 ### localStorage - the hated one

-I'll briefly show you the sources where storing tokens in localStorage is recommended.
-But I'm not going to rely on these sources for my answer, because they don't consider any alternatives.
-I do, so I explain it my own way.
+I'll briefly show you the sources where storing tokens in localStorage are recommended.
+But I'm not gonna rely on these sources for my answer, because they don't consider any alternatives.
+I do, so I'll explain it my own way.

 _shows the sources_